nerfbaselines/nerfbaselines/README.md

 A big thanks to the authors of all implemented methods for the great work they have done.
 We would also like to thank the authors of [NerfStudio](https://github.com/nerfstudio-project/nerfstudio), especially Brent Yi, for [viser](https://github.com/nerfstudio-project/viser) - a great framework powering the viewer.
+We also thank Mark Kellogg for the [3DGS web renderer](https://github.com/mkkellogg/GaussianSplats3D).
 This work was supported by the Czech Science Foundation (GAČR) EXPRO (grant no. 23-07973X), the Grant Agency of the Czech Technical University in Prague (grant no. SGS24/095/OHK3/2T/13), and by the Ministry of Education, Youth and Sports of the Czech
 Republic through the e-INFRA CZ (ID:90254).